By Tim Lambert

 Finally, after 6 weeks, all 4,143 victims were dead and birch saplings were planted on the graves.
 Meanwhile, thousands of other Poles were murdered at other locations.

 Then in June 1941, the Germans invaded the Soviet Union.
 At the beginning of February 1943, they discovered the graves in Katyn.
 The Germans then exhumed the bodies.
 On 13 April 1943 German radio announced the news that the Russians had massacred Polish officers.
 However, on 15 April 1943, the Russians claimed the Germans had killed the Poles!
 It was convenient for many in the West to believe or to pretend to believe the Russians as they were allies against Nazi Germany.
-However, on 30 May 1940, an international committee of experts reported that the bodies found at Katyn were shot in Spring 1940, making it impossible for the Germans to be guilty of the crime.
+However, on 30 May 1940, an international committee of experts reported that the bodies found at Katyn were shot in the Spring of 1940, making it impossible for the Germans to be guilty of the crime.

 As the Russians advanced they once again occupied the Katyn area and after the war, they continued to tell the lie that the Germans murdered the Polish officers – although the evidence clearly showed it was the Russians.

 Finally, in 1990 the Soviets admitted their guilt.
-On 13 April 1990, the Soviet leader Gorbachev handed President Jaruzelski of Poland documents indicating the Russians were responsible for the Katyn Massacre.
-Then in October 1992 documents were made public which proved beyond all doubt that the NKVD was responsible for the crime.
+On 13 April 1990, Soviet leader Gorbachev handed President Jaruzelski of Poland documents indicating the Russians were responsible for the Katyn Massacre.
+Then in October 1992 documents were made public that proved beyond all doubt that the NKVD was responsible for the crime.

 Today there are many memorials around the world to the Katyn Massacre.
 The first was unveiled at Gunnersbury Cemetery in London in 1976.
 Another memorial was unveiled at Cannock Chase in England in 1976.
-Other memorials are in Toronto, in Jersey City USA, in Baltimore USA and in Johannesburg, South Africa.
+Other memorials are in Toronto, in Jersey City USA, in Baltimore USA, and Johannesburg, South Africa.